grzesiek-galezowski/driver-pattern-demo/DriverInFunctionalHttpApiTests/README.md

 }
 ```

-Note that this time, I am accessing the driver though its properties: `WeatherForecastApi` (for operations on weather forecast API) and `Notifications` (for operations on notifications).
+Note that this time, I am accessing the driver logic through properties: `WeatherForecastApi` (for operations on weather forecast API) and `Notifications` (for operations on notifications).
 This is a trick I use to make the driver itself leaner.

-If we look at how these properties are defined:
+If you look at how these properties are defined:

 ```csharp
 public NotificationsDriverExtension Notifications